Buffalo Academy of the Sacred Heart

 - SHA Hall is a complete workout center for physical education classes with treadmills, elliptical machines, stationary bikes, Nautilus machines, and free weights.

 - The fully equipped SHA gymnasium is used for physical education classes and for athletic team practice and competitions.
-In addition, SHA partners with several local schools and townships to obtain additional practice facilities for its athletic teams, including Clearfield Tennis Courts, Grover Cleveland Golf Course, the Pepsi Center, Thruway Lanes, University at Buffalo Rotary Field, and Villa Maria Athletic Center.
+In addition, SHA partners with several local schools and townships to obtain additional practice facilities for its athletic teams, including Windermere Tennis Courts, Glen Oaks Golf Course, Airport Lanes and University at Buffalo Rotary Field.

 - The SHA cafeteria has seating for 200, with dining service provided by Personal Touch.